pyglfw/pyglfw/README.rst

 CPython implementations were tested against versions of Python 2.7 and Python 3.3 with no issues.

-By the way testing was performed with PyPy which reveals issue with ctypes implemenation in PyPy.
-Issue was fixed and should be available as a part of 2.2.2 release.
+By the way testing was performed with PyPy and reveals issue with ctypes implemenation in PyPy.
+Issue was fixed and should be available as a part of PyPy 2.2.2 release.

 Licensing